Overview

 Content-Type

 It indicates the media type of the request body.
-In CareCloud API we required content type application/json.
+In CareCloud API, we require content type application/json.
 For more information about Content-Type please check RFC 9110.

 Content-Type: application/json